The ftpusers file lists users for whom ftp login privileges are disallowed. Each ftpuser entry is a single line of the form:

 root daemon bin sys adm lp uccp nuucp smmsp listen nobody noaccess nobody4

 These entries match the default instantiated entries from passwd(4).
 The list of default entries typically contains the superuser root and other administrative and system application identities.

 The root entry is included in the ftpusers file as a security measure since the default policy is to disallow remote logins for this identity.
-This policy is also set in the default value of the CONSOLE entry in the /etc/default/login file.
+This policy is also set in the the default value of the CONSOLE entry in the /etc/default/login file.
 See login(1).
 If you allow root login privileges by deleting the root entry in ftpusers, you should also modify the security policy in /etc/default/login to reflect the site security policy for remote login access by root.

 Other default entries are administrative identities that are typically assumed by system applications but never used for local or remote login, for example sys and nobody.
 Since these entries do not have a valid password field instantiated in shadow(4), no login can be performed.